openstack/training-guides/doc/upstream-training/03-technical-committee.rst

 The role of the Technical Committee

-The Technical Committee ("TC") is tasked with providing the technical leadership for OpenStack as a whole (all official programs, as defined below).
-It enforces OpenStack ideals (Openness, Transparency, Commonality, Integration, Quality...), decides on issues affecting multiple programs, forms an ultimate appeals board for technical decisions, and generally has oversight over all the OpenStack project.
+The Technical Committee ("TC") is tasked with providing technical leadership over all the OpenStack projects.
+It enforces OpenStack ideals (Openness, Transparency, Commonality, Integration, Quality), decides on issues affecting multiple programs, forms an ultimate appeals board for technical decisions, and generally has oversight over the OpenStack project entirely.

 .. image:: ./_assets/03-01-TC.png